carolegd/Learning-journal/journal.md

 Right now I am using my MacBookAir’s built-in Notes App.
 I’ll move to a text editor later.
 MarkDown will work.

 #9/24/2024
 The Goal today is coming back to GIT.
 It should not be that difficult but it seems like I forgot everything.
 In the Python course I followed in 2020 Git wasn’t in the syllabus, so the last time I used it was before that.
 It’s been a long time.
 I remember the processes behind GIt and I think I know how it works but I don’t even remember commands like « git init ».
-A cheat sheet might be useful but right now I am beginning with the w3c tutorial.
+A cheat sheet might be useful but right now I am beginning with the [w3c tutorial](https://www.w3schools.com/git/default.asp).
 Also, I am going to use markdown with the text and Sublime text as an editor.

 Fun fact : I have also forgotten Vi : not that I mastered Vi before, but at least I knew the basics.
-This cheatsheet was useful : https://www2.seas.gwu.edu/~mems/ece215/reference/vi-cheatsheet.pdf
+This cheatsheet was useful : [Vi cheatsheet by universiry](https://www2.seas.gwu.edu/~mems/ece215/reference/vi-cheatsheet.pdf)

 #9/25/2024